The Marrying Man: Production

+Music

+The soundtrack to the film was arranged by David Newman.
+A number of jazz standards are performed in the film, including "Let's Do It, Let's Fall in Love", "Honeysuckle Rose" and "Love Is the Thing" by Vicki (Basinger), and "You're Driving Me Crazy" by Tony (Peter Dobson).
+A Too Hot to Handle EP: Music from the Original Motion Picture Soundtrack was released, produced by Tim Hauser of Hollywood Records, featuring those songs and others which appeared in the film such as "Murder, He Says", "Why Can't You Behave?" and "Satisfy My Soul", also sung by Basinger.
+"You're Driving Me Crazy" was actually sung by Alan Paul.
+David Newman arranged "Backstage Beat-Up" and "Run, Charley, Run!".

 Reception

-The Marrying Man was panned by critics, as the film holds a 10% rating on Rotten Tomatoes, based on 21 reviews.
+The Marrying Man was panned by critics, as the film holds a 9% rating on Rotten Tomatoes, based on 22 reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.

 Vincent Canby of The New York Times described the film as "a bore.
 Mr. Baldwin and Miss Basinger are attractive players, but their comic potential remains unexplored here.
 Even when they're having steamy sex on the screen, very little of the excitement is shared by the audience."
 Roger Ebert gave the film three stars out of four and likened it to "those lightweight, atmospheric comedies of the postwar era, in which the chemistry between the stars covered up for a certain lack of logic, continuity and polish.
 The movie has rough edges and a slapdash air about it, but somehow it works, perhaps because Basinger and Baldwin throw themselves with such abandon into their roles."
 Dave Kehr of the Chicago Tribune gave the film one star out of four and stated, "Uniting a collection of characters that seem to belong to no known universe and an array of artificial plot devices that only a desperate screenwriter (in this case, Neil Simon) could love, 'The Marrying Man' never gathers the slightest conviction or credibility."
 Variety panned the film as "a stillborn romantic comedy of staggering ineptitude."
 Peter Rainer of the Los Angeles Times wrote that the film had "a terrific comic premise" but that Baldwin and Basinger "don't really make for a great match, and given the film's premise, that's a fatal problem.
 The crazy lust that would make these two keep going at each other year after year and marriage after marriage just isn't on the screen."
 Peter Travers of Rolling Stone described the film as "conspicuously mediocre" and suggested, "Somebody should have made a movie of the [Premiere] article, since all the fireworks were off camera."

 Shortly after the film's release, Baldwin called it "the biggest mistake of my career."